spraoi/starter-ui/docs/project-structure.md

 ## [`src/graphql/`](https://github.com/spraoi/starter-ui/tree/master/src/graphql)

-GraphQL queries, subscriptions and mutations should be added and maintained here.
+GraphQL queries, subscriptions, mutations and fragments should be added and maintained here. `.gql` files can be important directly thanks to `graphql-tag/loader`.
 Eventually, these could be automatically generated based on the GraphQL schema in AWS AppSync.

 ## [`src/images/`](https://github.com/spraoi/starter-ui/tree/master/src/images)